MashyBasker/rps-battle-royale/README.md

 # Rock Paper Scissors Battle Royale

 Inspired by this [post](https://twitter.com/juanbuis/status/1600155605112496129), I wondered who will win if such an RPS contest were to be held.
-So I decided to implement it as cellular automata.
+So I decided to implement it as cellular automata as a recreational activity.

 ## Quick start